WenzyWong/bacNeo/doc/Manual.md

 ## BACC

-`--bacc` can extract the number of bacterial componants from genome or transcriptome datasets, and output raw counts and normalized data (CPM and/or abundance).
+`--bacc` can extract the number of bacterial componants from genome or transcriptome datasets, and output raw counts and normalized data (CPM and/or abundance) with charts and graphics to assist downstream analysis.
 The command will generate sample-specific bacterial counts/CPM/abundance within your input taxonomic level(s).

 See usage: